 Of course, that standard has kept rising, in the Capitalist and semi-Capitalist countries, through the present, with its previously undreamed-of standard of living for everyone, including, of course, the working class.

-There is, in fact, both a political and an economic explanation for the harmony among nations engendered by free enterprise and acknowledged by Marx.
+There are, in fact, both political and economic explanations for the harmony among nations engendered by free enterprise and acknowledged by Marx.
 The political explanation is that, under Capitalism, both in regard to the interactions among private individuals and between private individuals and the government, the initiation of physical force is legally prohibited, which principle establishes that both individual people and individual nations, in seeking their individual ends, must deal with one another through strictly voluntary means.
-The economic principle which follows from this is that of free trade, any instance of which only takes place when both parties deem it to serve their individual self-interest, i.e. when a mutual gain results.
-Under such a system, physical aggression is in principle abolished on a political level, and individual people and individual nations become economic allies who benefit from each other’s existence—i.e., a harmony among people and among nations results.
+The economic principle that follows from this is that of free trade, any instance of which only takes place when both parties deem it to serve their individual self-interest, i.e. when a mutual gain results.
+Under such a system, physical aggression is in principle abolished on a political level, and individual people and individual nations become economic allies who benefit from each other’s existence—i.e., harmony among people and among nations results.

-This, in fact, is the root of the Russian enslavement of Eastern Europe, of the “cold war” between the Soviet Union and the United States, and of the many Communist sponsored third world “revolutions” which took place from the 1970s onward.
+This, in fact, is the root of the Russian enslavement of Eastern Europe, the “cold war” between the Soviet Union and the United States, and the many Communist-sponsored third world “revolutions” that took place from the 1970s onward.
 Regarding the latter, historian Paul Johnson recalls that: “in December 1975, under Soviet naval escort, the first Cuban troops landed in Angola.
 In 1976 they moved into Abyssinia, now in the Soviet camp, and into Central and East Africa…by the end of the 1970s there were ten such African states, providing Soviet Russia, in varying degrees, with diplomatic and propaganda support, economic advantages and military bases.”